Foot Physical Therapists

 Each of your feet has to support your weight and enable your forward movement every day of your life.
 A foot injury can incapacitate you.

 Physical therapy for a broken foot, a fracture, a sprain, foot pain or any other kind of injury aids you to a speedy and full recovery.
-Our foot physical therapists are among the best in the region.
+Our best-rated foot physical therapists are among the best in the region.
 We are using the latest technological advancements and techniques to relieve your foot pain.
 Come visit our foot physical therapy center and meet our leading foot therapist in Brooklyn Anna Fyodorova, MS, PT, DPT, MBA

 And if you needed surgery, foot physical therapy represents the best way to get back to full strength.
 Contact TRI Physical Therapy today!

 Like most people, you likely take your feet for granted — that is, until you stub your toe or experience some other kind of foot pain.
 When one or both feet hurt, it can be painful enough to limit your mobility.
 Foot pain can take you out of the game and force you to the sidelines.

 Foot pain has numerous origins because feet are a complex part of your anatomy.
 Your pain may be from overuse, injury or inflammation in any of the bones, ligaments or tendons.
 One of the more common causes of foot pain is arthritis, but intense burning pain may be a sign of nerve damage.